Milford Track Great Walk

 Ex Milford Sound

 If you have selected to depart from Milford Sound, meet your Trips & Tramps guide at 8.30 am.
-You will meet your guide at the vending machines in the Main Visitors Terminal located at Freshwater Basin (and the end of the road).
+You will meet your guide at the Mitre Peak Cruise counter in the Main Visitors Terminal located at Freshwater Basin (and the end of the road).

-Note Milford Sound is a recommended 2 hour drive from Te Anau plus you need to allow time to park, so we recommend a 6.00 am departure from Te Anau.
-From October 2019 Milford Sound Tourism is implementing paid parking in the main Milford carparks.
+Milford Sound is a recommended 2 hour drive from Te Anau plus you need to allow time to park, so we recommend a 6.00 am departure from Te Anau.
+Milford Sound Tourism has implemented paid parking in the main Milford carparks.
 The cost is set at $20 for up to 5 hours, and there is an additional flat rate of $20 for staying beyond 5 hours.
-This fee is payable by credit card only, and will apply to the paved car parks.
-The gravel overflow car park on Deepwater Basin Road will be free where a courtesy shuttle to the terminal will operate every 15-20 minutes between the hours of 8.00 am and 5.30 pm.
-We encourage you to be at Milford parked up by 8.00 am in the gravel car park on Deepwater Basin Road if you wish to have free parking.
-From here it is a 20-30 minute walk to the main Terminal Building where we meet, or you can catch the courtesy shuttle.
+This fee is payable by credit card only.
+On Deepwater Basin Road there is free parking on a gravel carpark.
+We recommend you be at Milford parked up by 8.00 am if you wish to have free parking in this carpark.
+From here it is a 20 minute walk to the main terminal building where we meet you.

 Ex Te Anau